-data structures for NVRAM can follow this lead-but to enable them to do so, we must make this capability low-overhead enough to use in the context of hyper-fast persistent storage.
+data structures for NVRAM can follow this lead, but to enable them to do so, we must make this capability low-overhead enough to use in the context of hyper-fast persistent storage.

 The simplest way to write-protect virtual memory on a POSIX-compliant system is to call mprotect after writing to a page.
 Subsequent (erroneous) writes to this page will then trigger an exception.
 Applications might then repair the error transparently, gracefully exit and restart, and/or simply generate a bug report noting the software bug or faulty hardware component.
+Unfortunately, frequent virtual memory protection changes have traditionally had a very high overhead: a page protection change involves a system call (so therefore a mode switch), acquiring locks on the page table of the process, and finally, a TLB invalidation which slows down all threads sharing the address space, not just the one issuing the system call.
+As a result, performance sensitive applications avoid using memory protection-e.g., database software vendors recommend turning virtual memory protection off when performance is important [46].